25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 What do robots eat at a birthday party?
 Motor oil and glutonium-free food, of course!

-Finances at a minimum?
-Assign guests to bring needed items such as: any plastic bottle tops, foil, duct tape of any color, googly eyes, markers, cardboard rolls, and egg cartons for everyone to share.
-Have glue, tape, packing tape, and large scissors on hand.
+On a tight budget?
+Ask guests to bring items for building robots such as plastic bottle tops, foil, duct tape of any color, googly eyes, markers, cardboard rolls, and egg cartons for everyone to share.

 5. Double Bubbles, Don’t Pop My Fun!

-A small bubble machine can greet the guests and double as a game piece later on in a game of tag.
 In bubble tag, the bubbles are “it,” and if they land on a child, then that child has been tagged and is now out of the game.

 Each child who gets out can now blow bubbles at the remaining children along with the bubble machine.
-Try a DIY solution that kids can make at the party to blow their own bubbles.

 6. Cowboys and Cowgirls in the Wild West